imthepitts/go.to/README.md

     .to(string route[, string subroute, object target])

 > `@route string` - Path of the current window location, relative to the root path specified in options.rootPath.
 Must start with forward slash, indicating a URL path (/index.htm).
+Route case and any trailing slashes are ignored by default.

 > `@subroute string` - Hash of the current window location, if exists.
 Do not include pound sign if passing subroute manually ("subroute", not "#subroute").
+Subroute case is ignored by default.

 > `@target object` - The target DOM object (window or anchor).
 Default is window.